Circulatory Failure Program

 In the realm of cardiac replacement therapy, Cardiovascular Research Center investigators have advanced the field through better understanding of the impact of ventricular assist devices and novel approaches to immunosuppression in patients undergoing cardiac transplantation.

-Through collaborations with the Center for Regenerative Medicine and the Center for Individualized Medicine
+Through collaborations with the Center for Regenerative Biotherapeutics and the Center for Individualized Medicine

 at Mayo Clinic, the Circulatory Failure Program is exploring novel approaches for heart failure that involve cell therapy.